JThh/fair-alloc-app-ra/contribution/ADVANCED_CONTRIBUTION.md

 Follow the rest steps to contribute your codes to our repository.

 1. Run your apps locally and ensure it runs smoothly and as flawlessly as possible.
-2. Create a `requirements.txt` file, save it at the root directory, and dd any additional package requirements (such as `networkx`) to the  file.
+2. Create a `requirements.txt` file at the root directory, and add any additional package requirements (such as `networkx`) to the  file.
 3. Submit your PR to the repository - the PR will trigger our CI/CD workflow and run some basic eligibility tests.
 Make sure all tests are passed.
 4. Notify the developer team by tagging (`@`) us in your PR.
 We will get to your contribution as soon as possible.
 5. Once your PR is reviewed, commented, and refined (or rebutted), we will merge your PR to our `dev` branch, and launch the app at a separate link for a short while to test its stability.